csplib/csplib-builds/Readme.md

  Development builds of CSPlib.
-These are locatedat http://csplib.github.io/csplib-builds/ and are build for every branch
+These are located at http://csplib.github.io/csplib-builds/ and are build for every branch